xXxSpicyBoiiixXx/starter-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Doctor of Science in Cybersecurity
+  - course: Doctor of Philosophy in Computer Science
     institution: Capitol Technology University
-    year: Will Pursue
+    year: Pursuing
   - course: Master of Applied Science in Computer Science
     institution: Illinois Insititute of Technology
     year: 2022